dell/ansible-powerflex/roles/powerflex_tb/README.md

 ## Notes
 ----

-- As a pre-requisite, the Gateway must be installed.
+- As a pre-requisite for PowerFlex 3.6, the Gateway must be installed.
+- For PowerFlex 4.x, after installing the TB perform initial configuration steps on PowerFlex Manager GUI.
+These steps can be found in Install and Update of Dell PowerFlex 4.x from Dell Support page.

 ## Usage instructions
 ----